SOLDOUT

 Session 2: Shaping the Voice and the Artist (MUPP-556-F2F CCM Vocal Pedagogy: Level II)

-Taught by Matt Edwards and the CCM Institute Faculty with Lifetime Achievement Award Keynote Speaker, Dr. Kenneth Bozeman
+Taught by Matt Edwards and the CCM Institute Faculty with Lifetime Achievement Award Keynote Speaker, Robert Edwin

 Evidence-Based approaches to: